-When it comes to sharing transportation costs, Penske has about $4 billion on managed freight and operates a dedicated fleet.
+When it comes to sharing transportation costs, Penske has over $7 billion in managed freight and operates a dedicated fleet.
 This allows Penske to match excess capacity with its customers' needs to generate the lowest cost.

 In addition, ClearChain allows Penske to optimize transportation.
 This benefits automotive suppliers and OEMs whether their networks include dedicated fleets or outside carriers.